prashant2917/contacts_app_mvi_pattern/README.md

-# Contacts App Mvi Pattern
+# Contacts App MVI Pattern
 Contacts App that demonstrate the MVI Architecture pattern in Android.